Crazy Rich Asians: Plot

 Rachel is devastated; Peik Lin convinces her to stand up to Eleanor to earn her respect, so Rachel gets a glamorous makeover for the wedding.
 Meanwhile, en route to the wedding, Astrid confronts Michael, who blames his infidelity on their financial disparity.
-At the wedding, Rachel confronts and dismisses Amanda, and impresses others with her stylish gown and her ability to charm an unfriendly aristocrat with her economics knowledge.
+At the wedding, Rachel confronts and dismisses Amanda, Nick's ex-girlfriend, and impresses others with her stylish gown and her ability to charm an unfriendly aristocrat with her economics knowledge.
 During the ceremony, Rachel and Nick wordlessly reaffirm their love.
 At the reception, Eleanor and Su Yi privately confront Rachel and Nick with a private investigator's findings.
 Rachel's father is not dead, as she believed, but she is the result of an affair.
 They accuse Rachel of lying to pursue Nick for his wealth and status.
 He insists they are wrong about her, but Rachel declares she is done with the Youngs.
 The depressed Rachel returns to Peik Lin's, refusing to talk to Nick or anyone, until her mother Kerry arrives, having been flown in by Nick.
 She explains that her abusive husband drove her to an old friend for comfort.
 They fell in love, she became pregnant and fled to the US, fearing her husband would kill them.
 Nick apologizes to Rachel and proposes, willing to abandon his family to be with her, but Rachel declines.
 Meanwhile, Astrid moves out with her son Cassian, blaming Michael's insecurities for their marriage's failure.

 Rachel invites Eleanor to a mahjong parlor, where she points out that Eleanor has created a stalemate: if Nick gives up Rachel for his family, he might resent Eleanor forever, or he can forsake his family for love.
 Rachel tells Eleanor she loves Nick too much to force him to choose.
 Making use of her expertise in game theory, she hands Eleanor the mahjong tile that lets her win and reveals that she could have kept the tile for herself and claimed victory.
 As Rachel and Kerry board a plane for the US, Nick intercepts them.
 Declaring his love for Rachel, he proposes with Eleanor's ring, showing they finally have her approval.
 She accepts, so they stay in Singapore for an engagement party.
 There, Rachel sees Eleanor, who nods approvingly before leaving.
 In a mid-credits scene, Astrid looks over at a man standing next to her and smiles, clearly recognizing him.
-(Note: Played by Harry Shum Jr., the man is unidentified but is credited as Charlie Wu, known in the novel the film is based on as Astrid's ex-boyfriend.)
+(Note: Played by Harry Shum Jr., the man is unidentified but is credited as Charlie Wu, known in the novel by which the film is based on as Astrid's ex-boyfriend.)